keybase/keybase-issues/README.md

 You can import our keys to GPG - and verify our Keybase.io admin status - with `keybase track max` and `keybase track chris`.

-### Other Bugs, Issues, Comments, Questions, and Suggestions
+### Other bugs, issues, comments, questions, and suggestions

 There's an [issues tab](https://github.com/keybase/keybase-issues/issues) in the right margin of this page.
 The direct link: